emuehlstein/dmrconfig_dm32/dm32_reference/read_connection.md

 Notes:

 - In these captures, these tokens are sent without trailing CR (0x0D).
-The logger shows 7‑byte writes with no 0x0D.
+The logger shows 7‑byte writes with no 0x0D appended beyond the literal ASCII payload.
 - Radio replies with short status bursts, e.g.: `06 44 50 35 37 30 55 56` → “.DP570UV”.
 - PASSSTA reply varies by unit/build: seen as `50 FF FF` in some sessions and `50 00 00` in others.